Waziup/waziup.io/content/iot-edge-platform/_index.md

 kit: |
   Waziup provides free IoT Development kits to makers to facilitate the rapid prototyping of their solutions.
 The kit offers all the features to help developers & startups prototype and deploy their solutions rapidly.
 It includes:

-  * WaziDev: Waziup development board with embedded LoRa module
+  * WaziDev with embedded LoRa module
-  * WaziGate: a powerfull Edge computing LoRa gateway
+  * WaziGate: Edge computing LoRa gateway
   * Solar panels
   * Sensor kit
   * Casing